How to get a pharmacogenetic test in Canada

 What is Pharmacogenetic testing?

 When a medicine is taken, it is broken down by our body’s enzymes, which are encoded by our DNA.
 Because of variations in our genetics, our enzymes process (or metabolize) different drugs at different rates.
-PGx helps to explain why individuals respond differently to the same medication based on their genetics.
-A drug and dose that works well for one person may cause harmful side effects or be ineffective for another.
-The most extensive PGx study to date, by the UK Biobank, found that 99.5% of individuals may have an atypical response to at least one drug and 24% have been prescribed a drug for which they are predicted to have an atypical response.
+A drug and dose that work well for one person may cause harmful side effects or be ineffective for another.

-How often do pharmacogenetic tests need to be repeated?
+Does pharmacogenetic testing need to be repeated?

 Where can I get a pharmacogenetic test in Canada?